ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 necessary to prevent having the large volume of requests being classified as an attack by the server.

-If a server does accept a larger volume of requests from a proxy, it needs to trust that the proxy does not allow abusive levels of request volumes from clients.
+If a server accepts a larger volume of requests from a proxy, it needs to trust that the proxy does not allow abusive levels of request volumes from clients.
 That is, if a server allows requests from the proxy to be exempt from rate limits, the server might want to ensure that the proxy applies a rate